aistairc/BENNERD/README.md

     ----------------------------------------------------------------------------------------------

 ## Entity Linking
-The CORD-NER dataset gives a shed on entity recognition system, but it does not address entity linking (EL) task which is important to address COVID-19 research.
+The [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset gives a shed on entity recognition system, but it does not address entity linking (EL) task which is important to address COVID-19 research.
 For example, the mention SARS-CoV-2 needs to be disambiguated.
 Since the term SARS-CoV-2 in this sentence refers to a virus, it should be linked to an entry of a virus in the knowledge base (KB), not to an entry of ‘SARS-CoV-2 vaccination’, which corresponds to therapeutic or preventive procedure to prevent a disease.
-To address EL, we implement **candidate generation model** to find a list of candidate entities in the unified medical language system (UMLS) KB for linking and **candidate ranking model** to disambiguate the entity for concept indexing.
+To address EL, we implement **candidate generation model** to find a list of candidate entities in the [UMLS](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) KB for linking and **candidate ranking model** to disambiguate the entity for concept indexing.

 ### Entity Linking Performances on Test Sets
 We are the first to perform entity linking (EL) task on [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) data set.
 To judge the EL system performances, we created two test sets: 1.
 UMLS-based test set 2.
 Manually annotated test set.

 #### UMLS-based Test Set
-CORD-NER  dataset  comprises  only  NER  task.
-To solve the EL task, we expand this dataset by leveraging a CUI for each mention in the CORD-NER dataset.
+[CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x)  dataset  comprises  only  NER  task.
+To solve the EL task, we expand this dataset by leveraging a CUI for each mention in the [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset.
 We use the most recent
 [UMLS version 2020AA release](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) that includes coronavirus-related concepts.
 To create a dataset for EL, we use a dictionary matching approach based on exact match using UMLS KB.
-CORD-NER includes 10,470,248 mentions, among which 6,794,126 and 3,676,122 mentions are respectively present and absent in the UMLS.
-Therefore, the entity coverage ratio of CORD-NER over the UMLS is 64.89%.
-We annotate the entity mentions that are not found in the UMLS with CUI_LESS.
-Finally we augment the CORD-NER dataset with CUI for each correspondence mention.
-To evaluate the EL performance on CORD-NER, 302,166 mentions are assigned for 5,000 test set.
+[CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) includes 10,470,248 mentions, among which 6,794,126 and 3,676,122 mentions are respectively present and absent in the [UMLS](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html).
+Therefore, the entity coverage ratio of [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) over the [UMLS](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) is 64.89%.
+We annotate the entity mentions that are not found in the [UMLS](https://www.nlm.nih.gov/research/umls/licensedcontent/umlsknowledgesources.html) with CUI_LESS.
+Finally we augment the [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x) dataset with CUI for each correspondence mention.
+To evaluate the EL performance on [CORD-NER](https://uofi.app.box.com/s/k8pw7d5kozzpoum2jwfaqdaey1oij93x), 302,166 mentions are assigned for 5,000 test set.
 We call this UMLS-based test set.

 #### Entity Linking Performances of BENNERD on UMLS-based Test Set
 We show the EL performances on UMLS-based test set.
 We report Accuracy@n, where n = 1, 10, 20, 30, 40, 50.
 Accuracy@1, gold candidate was ranked highest.
 Accuracy@{10, 20, 30, 40, 50} indicates, gold candidate was in top 10, 20, 30, 40 or in 50 predictions of the candidate ranker.